Embryo Grading and Success Rates

 3. Trophectoderm (TE) score, or quality – range A – C (A being the best)

-Not all embryos reach the Blastocyst stage by Day 5 or 6.
-Some are slow to develop, while others are simply stagnate and will never develop further.
-These may be preserved by the clinic depending on their apparent health.
+Not all embryos reach the Blastocyst stage within 5 or 6 days.
+Some are slow to develop and take longer to become Blastocysts (while others simply stagnate and don’t develop further).
+Slow developing embryos may be preserved by the clinic depending on their apparent health.